joeycumines/PHelP/README.md

 just something relevant you wrote that you want feedback for.
 I am not at all possessive about this project, and I am happy to incorporate any new code under the same license, if it's something I can agree on.

-## Release Plan

-This will be maintained, and at this stage I will be regularly adding functionality - though it starts from almost nothing.
-I will be re-writing some features that I wrote before, some I have wanted before, and probably just doing what I want.